Harmonisation of the financial infrastructure

 Harmonisation facilitates cross-border activity

-The Riksbank's role in the harmonisation work within the financial infrastructure
+The Riksbank’s role in the harmonisation work within financial stability